 Q. WE WANT TO BOOK YOU BUT ONLY NEED YOU FOR A FEW HOURS?
 ARE YOU FLEXIBLE WITH THIS

 A: Yes!
-I probably won’t be available for less than six in the summer months due to a higher demand in the wedding season but it’s always worth checking.
+If you want less hours, for instance ceremony and early reception only, I can certainly accomodate.
+See my short day weddings page for more info.
+My wedding photography service is completely bespoke and it’s important to me that you get appropriate service.
+I probably won’t be available for less than six hours in the summer months due to a higher demand in the wedding season but it’s always worth checking.
 For off-season and mid-week weddings I will be able to work something out with you.
 Do get in touch as I may be able to accommodate, particularly for last minute weddings.

 Q. WHAT IS YOUR USP (UNIQUE SELLING POINT)?